 Mostly known for its avant-gardist approach to design, this time the Geneva-based brand decided to take a more classical way.
 Their new F.P.
 Journe Special 30th Anniversary Tourbillon features everything that you might expect from a highly exclusive vintage-styled timekeeper including a solid hunter-style case back cover with meticulously barleycorn guilloche.

 Limited to just 99 pieces, this two-tone watch features a rather unusual combination of materials.
-Instead of the more common mix of rose gold and stainless steel, this beauty has steel replaced with guilloched silver.
-The guilloche reminds me somehow of Breguet watches, which is probably just because this watch was clearly created as a homage to Breguet and other legendary (and now almost forgotten) watchmaking houses of the past.
+Instead of the more common mix of rose gold and stainless steel, this beauty has steel replaced with guilloche silver.
+The engraving reminds me somehow of Breguet watches, which is probably just because this watch was clearly created as a homage to Breguet, as well as other legendary (and some of them now almost forgotten) watchmaking houses of the past.

 While silver, especially when compared to stainless steel, doesn’t seem to be particularly practical (especially when it comes to making watches that are often subjected to all kinds of abuse), the metal is harder to scratch than, say, white gold.
 In fact, many antique pocket watches were crafted from this precious metal.
 They still look great.